 • Furnace filter: $10-$30

-In many instances, this problem is tied to a wrong thermostat setting or a dusty air filter that’s limiting airflow.
-Follow the steps above to resolve the issue.
+In many cases, this problem is linked to an incorrect thermostat setting or a dusty air filter that’s restricting airflow.
+Use the steps above to resolve the problem.

 If this isn’t what’s happening, ensure your thermostat is set correctly and running properly.
-If your fan setting is at “on,” the blower motor will be running even when the furnace isn’t, so it’ll seem like your furnace is running all the time.
+If your fan setting is at “on,” the blower motor will be going even when the furnace isn’t, so it’ll sound like your furnace is running all the time.

-Alternatively, there might be a problem with the blower motor or your ductwork may be leaking air, forcing your furnace to run continuously to make up for the air loss.
+Alternatively, there might be an issue with the blower motor or your ductwork may be leaking air, making your furnace run constantly to make up for the lost air.

 Estimated Repair Cost